+- Start developing a

+post-extractive economy, which

+preserves biodiversity rather

+than destroys it, by removing

+the pressure on ecological

+systems from the pursuit

+of endless economic growth

+and consumption.

-- Start developing a post-extractive economy, which preserves biodiversity rather than destroys it, by removing the pressure on ecological systems from the pursuit of endless economic growth and consumption. - Adopt targets to cut demand for agrocommodites that drive deforestation and damage biodiversity, including bioenergy, feed crops, palm oil and soy. - · Reject market-based biodiversity offsetting schemes, and so-called 'nature-based solutions' as a means for industry to offset its emissions. - Food and agriculture ensure fair incomes for farmers.
-Promote agroecological principles, new food system.
+- Adopt targets to cut demand for agrocommodites that drive deforestation and damage biodiversity, including bioenergy, feed crops, palm oil and soy.

+- Reject market-based biodiversity offsetting schemes, and so-called 'nature-based solutions' as a means for industry to offset its emissions.
-· Improve workers' conditions and

-- and re-localised distribution and trade. • Make the consumption of regional produce, seasonal and locally-produced food core to a - Preserve and ensure access to land, seeds, water and other resources for small- scale and sustainable producers.

-- Enable different consumption patterns by ensuring our food and farming system fosters healthy, nutritious, seasonal, local, culturally appropriate and affordable diets. - · Cut dependence on fossil-based inputs such as fertilizers and pesticides.
+- Improve workers' conditions and ensure fair incomes for farmers. - Promote agroecological principles, and re-localised distribution and trade. - Make the consumption of regional produce, seasonal and locally-produced food core to a new food system. - Preserve and ensure access to land, seeds, water and other resources for small- scale and sustainable producers. - Enable different consumption patterns by ensuring our food and farming system fosters healthy, nutritious, seasonal, local, culturally appropriate and affordable diets. - Cut dependence on fossil-based inputs such as fertilizers and pesticides.